-- Ask for written instructions and outlines whenever possible.
-Keep these written materials in front of you and follow along when listening to spoken instruction. - Read about upcoming topics for class discussion before the class.
-Reading ahead of time makes listening easier because you have some understanding of the topic. - Take notes and re-read them soon after class.
-You can often write them on the handouts provided by the teacher.

-- Read important points and your own writing aloud to yourself.
-This helps combine visual information with auditory information. - For videos, turn on closed captioning or try to find transcripts of the audio.
+Ask for written instructions and outlines whenever possible.
+Keep these written materials in front of you and follow along when listening to spoken instruction.
+Read about upcoming topics for class discussion before the class.
+Reading ahead of time makes listening easier because you have some understanding of the topic.
+Take notes and re-read them soon after class.
+You can often write them on the handouts provided by the teacher. orking on Assignments or Independent Tasks Read important points and your own writing aloud to yourself.
+This helps combine visual information with auditory information.
+For videos, turn on closed captioning or try to find transcripts of the audio. eparing for Tests or Presentations Use memory devices such as rhymes or repeating things aloud to yourself.

-- Use memory devices such as rhymes or repeating things aloud to yourself. - Write out cue cards or speaking notes, even when you will not use them.
-Writing the words combines visual and tactile information with the auditory information. - lacksquare Have someone else quiz vou on test or presentation topics and answer the questions verbally
+Write out cue cards or speaking notes, even when you will not use them.
+Writing the words combines visual and

+Have compare also quity and an test or presentation tonics and analyze the questions verhally

+Have someone eise quiz you on test or presentation topics and answer the questions verbally.